Vox Cambridge 50 Review

 The Vox Cambridge 50 is a digital modeling amplifier with Nutube technology in the preamp.
-Nutube being a new type of vacuum tube, provides all the tube like characteristics in term of tone, sag and feel that you would expect.
+Nutube, being a new type of vacuum tube, provides all the tube like characteristics in terms of tone, sag and feel that you would expect.

 Vox’s own Virtual Element Technology (VET) provides players with an amazing experience that is as close to vintage classics as you can get.

 Let’s have a look at some key features of the Vox Cambridge 50!

 - 11 amp voicing from American to British

 - Combo With 1-12″ Celestion Speaker

 - 8 Effect models

 - Headphone And Aux Connections

 - Plenty of output power At 50 Watts